Tasmota, Theo Arends' replacement firmware for the Sonoff Basic and many other WiFi switches, logs error and

-information messages to the serial port and to its
+information messages to the serial port and to the console on its web server

-webserver by default.
-It can also log debug messages.
-More importantly, it can
+by default.
+It can also log messages to a

 Table of Contents